 Size: 1.5"-2" consistent cull

 Farming Technique: Despite being grown in the same body of water as the Island Creeks, these oysters are quite different.
-They are grown off the bottom in various types of gear depending on where they are in their grow-out.
-The site itself is exposed at low tide for much longer than the ICO farm, which makes the Aunt Dotty's a bit sweeter than the Island Creeks because of the well-developed adductor muscle that holds the shells together when it's out of water.
+They are grown off of the bottom in various types of gear depending on where they are in their grow-out.
+The site itself is exposed at low tide for much longer than the ICO farm, which makes the Aunt Dotty's a bit sweeter than the Island Creeks.
+This is because of the well-developed adductor muscle that holds the shells together when the oyster is out of water.